danirod10/CSE165_Pong/README.md

 yourself using the godot editor installed earlier, or by opening the .tscn files in a text editor since .tscn files are human readable.

-The final step is to open the godot editor, import the project, and then go to project settings, click export and export the project to the platform you're computer is running on.
+The final step is to open the godot editor, import the project, and then go to project settings, click export and export the project to the platform you're computer is running on and make sure to export the proper version(either Debug or Release)

 This creates the file `Pong_project.[appropriate executable file type]`